-A Deferred Compensation Program as established by the Board of Supervisors is available to all employees employed in regular or limited-term positions.
-Such programs are hereby incorporated by reference.

-To encourage County employee participation in the deferred compensation program, the County will contribute a dollar for dollar match up to a maximum of five dollars (\$5.00) per pay period to the deferred compensation account of any County employee who is actively enrolled in the deferred compensation program.
-Effective January 8, 2023, the County will contribute a dollar for dollar match up to a maximum of twenty-five dollars (\$25) a pay period to the deferred compensation account of any County employee who is actively enrolled.
-Effective the first pay period in January 2024, the County shall increase its contribution to fifty dollars (\$50) per pay period, and effective the first pay period in January 2025, the County shall increase its contribution to seventy-five dollars (\$75) per pay period.
-The employee must contribute a minimum of ten dollars (\$10) per pay period in the deferred compensation program to receive the dollar-for-dollar match.
+- A. A Deferred Compensation Program as established by the Board of Supervisors, is available to all employees employed in regular or limited-term positions.
+Such programs are hereby incorporated by reference. - B. To encourage County employee participation in the deferred compensation program, the County will contribute a dollar for dollar match up to a maximum of five dollars (\$5) a pay period to the deferred compensation account of any County employee who is actively enrolled in the deferred compensation program.